Archonic944/ShrinkENG/README.md

 They are sorted by frequency.
 This saves space because word bytes are stored as variable length integers, so the smaller the index, the fewer bytes it takes to store.

-# Usage

-(details about MAUI application will go here when it's ready)